Functioning Alcoholics: Signs, Risks, & Getting Help

 - Legal issues (from a DWI or other incident while intoxicated).

 - Poor performance at school or work.

-- Damaged relationships with friends and family.
+- Damaged relationships with friends and family from drinking.

 There are also a variety of short-term health risks, that, if left unaddressed, can become long-term issues.
 These include:2